Implementing SPA Authorization Without Using Nodejs Or Javascript Framework

 One idea I had was to store page contents on the database.
 The user has to login by entering his username and password then send a request to the Web API which queries the user database table.
 If the user exists in the database and everything checks out, then the page contents are sent to the web page to be displayed.
 But I felt that is not how a single page app is supposed to work; a SPA is supposed to have all of its contents loaded all at once upon initial page load except most of the contents are hidden.
 Then when the user successfully logs in the page contents are displayed.

-Please explain how to implement SPA authorization without using Node.js, Angular, React, or Vue or point to a reputable site that talks about this.
+Please explain how to implement SPA authorization using token but without using Node.js, Angular, React, or Vue or point to a reputable site that talks about this.
 Thanks in advance.